meenbeese/Habitic/README.md

 ## ✏️ Acknowledgements

-I would like to give a huge thanks to all of Habitic [contributors](https://github.com/meenbeese/Habitic/graphs/contributors), the developers that write the software we depend on, and the users that support our goal.
-Also, props to [F-Droid](https://f-droid.org/en/about/) for maintaining the free software repository that distributes our app and many others like it.
+I would like to give a huge thanks to all of the Habitic [contributors](https://github.com/meenbeese/Habitic/graphs/contributors), the developers that write the software we depend on, and the users that support our goal.
+Also, props to [David Wetterau](https://www.davidw.tech/) for his awesome Habits app, where this project is originally forked from.
+[F-Droid](https://f-droid.org/en/about/) for maintaining the free software repository that distributes our app and many others like it.

 I have received a lot of thanks from various people for the time I've put into this, and that thought helps me get up in the morning.
 If someone fixes a bug you encountered, helps you out in an issue, or implements a feature you enjoy, please consider sending them a tip or a thank-you note to let them know that you appreciate their time :)